 Celebrating St. Patrick’s Day in Wisconsin

-After the parade head to the Irish Cultural and Heritage Center, which occupies the historic Grand Avenue Congregational Church.
-Events at the cultural center do not just happen in March – watch them for concerts and more throughout the year.
-Inside, Quinlan’s Pub is open till midnight the first Friday and third Saturday of every month for Ceili dancing.
+Head to the Irish Cultural and Heritage Center, which occupies the historic Grand Avenue Congregational Church.
+Events at the cultural center do not just happen in March – concerts and more are sprinkled throughout the year.

 The town may really be New London but for a week in March you can visit New Dublin, Wisconsin.
-They feature a number of events – music, dancing, corned beef and cabbage eating – but the week culminates in a day long Irish fest complete with downtown New London, er, Dublin parade on Saturday.
-But be sure not to miss a mockup of a traditional Irish funeral: Finnegan’s Wake is on Friday night and starts off at Pup’s Irish Pub two miles out of town and moves around a bit.
+They feature a number of events – music, dancing, corned beef and cabbage eating – but the week culminates in a day long Irish fest complete with downtown New London, er, Dublin parade – Wisconsin's largest.
+Be sure not to miss a mock up of a traditional Irish funeral: Finnegan’s Wake.

 Madison once hosted a St. Paddy’s Day parade rivalry between the engineering and law schools at the University of Wisconsin.
 In fact, the UW banned them in 1940!
-But today it’s all good fun again and the Mad City hosts its annual parade each year.
+But today it’s all good fun again and Mad City hosts its annual parade each year.
 Events kick off at the Overture Center on State Street, not with a pub crawl, but with 5K and 10K runs (and a 2K walk) called the Shamrock Shuffle.
-Then the flag of Ireland is hoisted in the Capitol Rotunda at noon followed by a parade around the Capitol Square at 1:30 p.m.
-Madison St. Patrick’s Day Parade
+Then the flag of Ireland is hoisted in the Capitol Rotunda followed by a parade around the Capitol Square.

 Pubs, Inns and Brews